hammer2383/Dynamo-Python/README.md

 # Dynamo-Python
-Python code that I used in my Dynamo sciprt
+Python code that I used in my Dynamo script

-A lot of time it's quite simple program which boiled down to; take some infomation from some element, do something with it, and put it into some where within those element.
+A lot of time it quite simple program which boiled down to; take some infomation from some element, do something with it, and put it into some where within those element.
 Which wouldn't be put here.
 Here's the list of the some of the programs and short description of it.
-(Some program's name are quite self-explainatory)
+(Since some programs name are quite self-explainatory)

 AddUserNameToView - add the user name in Revit to the view name, this is to solve the problem when someone batch duplicated view and have to manually rename the view.